ulranh/sapnwrfc_exporter/README.md

 ## Prerequisites

 You need the SAP NWRFC SDK 7.50 PL3 library (or later) as a prequisite for the installation of this exporter.
 To download this library you must have a customer or partner account on the SAP Service Marketplace.
-Please take a look at SAP note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50.
+Please take a look at SAP note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50 and the [gorfc](https://github.com/SAP/gorfc) readme.

 With the nwrfcsdk zip file unpacked in /usr/sap, the following environment variables are necessary under Linux: